BluBloos/ELEC-274/README.md

 ## Steps for Building

+NOTE: The build system is currently "in the works".

 To build the CPU system as defined by the VHDL code, this repo is setup to use the GHDL project.
 The repo for this project has been added as a submodule.

 Run